What are my options for creating demonstrations, including audio, video, and screen captures?

 - Record in-class or staged demonstrations with digital video (e.g., Flip camera)

-Lynda.com materials can be used to provide video-based training on a range of technology topics and are available through a special agreement with IU.
-See Lynda.com Online Training.
+Instructors can provide video-based training on a range of technology topics by using Lynda.com materials, available through an agreement with Indiana University.
+For more, see Using lynda.com at Indiana University; also, see Lynda.com Online Training.

-For information on distributing media resources, see What are my options for distributing readings and other resource media?
+For more on distributing media resources, see What are my options for distributing readings and other resource media?

 Instructors can get help using technology in their teaching at the teaching and learning centers on each campus; see How do I contact the teaching and learning centers at each IU campus?